Location is Everything: Strategically Choose the Best Location for Your Restaurant

 Zoning Laws and Regulations: Navigating Legal Considerations

-In addition to space considerations, zoning laws and regulations will also need to be considered.
+In addition to space considerations, zoning laws and Alcoholic Beverage Control (ABC) regulations will also need to be considered.
 Mike notes, “ABC closing times, entertainment restrictions, and exterior building design requirements change from district to district.
 Be sure these restrictions align with your concept.
 Don’t assume that just because another venue in the area is doing something, that it is legally permissible.”

 You need to research the zoning laws in your area and make sure that the location you’re interested in is actually zoned for a restaurant.